 Your Best Defense Against Woodpecker Damage

-EIFS Armour is an anti-woodpecker exterior wall system that was developed by Keith Eisenkrein.
-As a stucco contractor, Keith found himself returning to the same buildings every year to repair the damage caused by woodpeckers and flickers.
-Through these experiences, Keith developed EIFS Armour, a patented system that utilizes a diamond mesh system with a unique anchoring technique and acrylic hardeners.
+EIFS Armour is an anti-woodpecker exterior wall system.
+As a stucco contractor, our founder found himself returning to the same buildings every year to repair the damage caused by woodpeckers and flickers.
+Through these experiences, he developed EIFS Armour, a patented system that utilizes a diamond mesh system with a unique anchoring technique and acrylic hardeners.